This document provides an overview of the Google Analytics Core Reporting API Version 2.4. For a detailed reference, see the Data Feed Reference.

 If you are migrating from v2.3 APIs, see the Migration Guide

-All requests sent to the Core Reporting API must belong to an application registered through the Google Developers Console.
+All requests sent to the Core Reporting API must belong to an application registered through the Google API Console.
 When you register your application though the console, you will receive a token which must be used in every API request.
 Depending on how your users authorize access to your applications, there are different ways to send the registration token:

 - OAuth 2.0 – If you use the recommended